Eddie Guy Shiers - The Vicksburg Post

 He is survived by his loving wife of 45 years, Debbie Shiers; his children, Sonia and Donnie Lewis, Guy and Cynthia Bezzeard, Kim and Michael Henry, Stacy and Michael Rollison, Daniel and Lisa Shiers; brothers, Alex and Jeepy Shiers, Robert and Peggy Shiers, Allen and Pat Shiers; and sisters; Bernice and Tim Johnson and Becky Burton.

-Eddie Guy loved his family the most, especially his grandchildren, Ryan, Taylor and Hunter Price, Donnie Ray, Brett, and Drew Lewis, Keione (Haley) Mellon, Conner Shiers, Shane (Emily) Rollison, Colton and Caley Branning, and Marissa Kurtz.
+Eddie Guy loved his family the most, especially his grandchildren, Ryan, Taylor and Hunter Price, Donnie Ray, Brett, and Drew Lewis, Keione (Haley) Mellon, Conner Shiers, Shane (Emily) Rollison, Eli and Ethan Shiers, Colton and Caley Branning, and Marissa Kurtz.

 Eddie Guy was a Vietnam veteran with service in the United States Army and a former Marshall in Delta Louisiana.
 He was an avid fisherman and hunter who was a past longtime member of Goat Hill Hunting Club, where his larger than life personality resulted in many memories of laughter and tall tales that will last a lifetime.